NorthernSantan/Employee-Parsing/README.md

 ### main.c

-Seperated into three main parts : {
+Seperated into four main parts : {

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get input : Loop taking in input line by line and passing it to the parser,